 The 5 best fonts of 2016

 You only need to check out our offices to see that we love typography.
 Type has the ability to convey so much more than the words it spells out.
 A great font can help position a website or brand as being casual or formal, modern or conservative, traditional or cutting edge.
+As such, we have prepared our 5 best fonts of 2016!

 Selecting the right font for your website helps give it character and sets the tone for the content.
-A hand drawn font can help portray a boutique, fun and personalised approach whereas using a Serif font helps position a brand or website as experienced and classic.
+A hand-drawn font can help portray a boutique, fun and personalised approach whereas using a Serif font helps position a brand or website as experienced and classic.

 If you’re unlucky enough you may have heard the terms Serif and Sans Serif being thrown around in design meetings.
 So before we look at the 5 best fonts of 2016 lets take a quick look at the main font categories.
 At least you’ll know what your web design guys are on about in your next meeting.